 There is an important filing deadline that anyone injured in Pontiac should know.
 If a personal injury lawsuit is not filed within a certain amount of time after an accident, civil recovery may be impossible.

-MCL §600.5805(2) sets a statutory deadline of three years for most personal injury claims.
+MCL §600.5805(2) sets a statutory deadline of three years for most personal injury claims in Pontiac.

-This means that a plaintiff must start their case no more than three years after they discover—or reasonably should have discovered—their injury.
+This means that a plaintiff must start their case no more than three years after their injury.

 Certain cases have different applicable statutes of limitations, however.
 For example, medical malpractice and nursing home abuse cases must be filed within two years of the alleged mistreatment.
 On the other hand, the filing period is much longer for civil suits based on sexual assault.